williamtong/battery_lifetime/README.md

     <figcaption>Figure 1: Courtesy: Issac's science biog</figcaption>
 </figure>

+## Acknowledgments
+I want to thank Dr. Lawrence Pan for helping me understand the intracacies of battery chemistry, and acknowledge the authors of the two <i>Nature</i> papers (See <i>Data</i> section below) for performing the experiments and sharing their data with the world.

 ## Goal
 To build a predictive model to use the initial 100 cycles to estimate how many cycles it would take for a battery’s state of health [SOH](https://en.wikipedia.org/wiki/State_of_health) to drop to 90%.